AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

     **Note:** For more information, see [Configure the usage mode of persistent memory](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).

--   Provides the ecs.re6p-redis.<nx\>large instances types exclusively for Redis applications.
+-   Exclusively provides the ecs.re6p-redis.<nx\>large instances types for Redis applications.

     **Note:** ecs.re6p-redis.<nx\>large instance types are exclusively provided for Redis applications.
 The persistent memory on instances of these instance types is used as memory by default and cannot be re-configured as local SSDs.
 For more information about how to deploy an Redis application, see [Deploy Redis applications on re6p instances](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Deploy Redis applications on re6p instances.md).